jackfbird/TelehealthConsultation/telehealthconsultation-frontend/README.md

 # telehealthconsultation-frontend

-This template should help get you started developing with Vue 3 in Vite.
+This project offers a user interface to communicate with a .NET Web API.

 ## Recommended IDE Setup